tyhxy1123/MatheMaster/README.md

 This repository contains lecture notes for selected courses of the mathematics masters programme at TU Dresden.
 At the end of each week PDF files for all notes will be released [here](https://github.com/LostInDarkMath/MatheMaster/releases/latest).
+Lecture notes which aren't publicly available in the repository can be requested via Email.

 Feel free to join us if you want to take part in the project! :)